prisma/prisma-engines/README.md

 ```

-## Create local branches for fork branches from PRs
+## Community PRs: create a local branch for a branch coming from a fork

 To trigger an [Automated integration releases from this repository to npm](#automated-integration-releases-from-this-repository-to-npm) or [Manual integration releases from this repository to npm](#manual-integration-releases-from-this-repository-to-npm) branches of forks need to be pulled into this repository so the Buildkite job is triggered.
 You can use these GitHub and git CLI commands to achieve that easily: